 AT&T cell phone plans typically range from 1GB of data to a total of 100GB, which can be shared among family members.

-They also offer the GoPhone service, which is for prepaid users.
-GoPhone prepaid phone plans ranges from no data package to 8GB of high-speed data.
+This Samsung Galaxy and iPhone carrier also offers the GoPhone service, which is for prepaid, or no-contract plan users.
+The GoPhone prepaid phone plans, range from no data package to unlimited amounts of high-speed data.
 What's also unique is that you can select a certain amount of data or minutes for a small fee per day or even per minute.

 Stream Saver is included in the Unlimited Plan.
 Stream Saver will identify the streaming video content and adjust the resolution and data speed accordingly.

 When considering a provider, you may need to consider your family.
 How many lines will you need?
 Will you save money with a particular provider?
 Will there be any added benefits for your family that you may want to take advantage of?
 I have explored the options of each competitor and have outlined them below.

 Family is important, and Verizon understands that even though it doesn't serve traditional family cell phone plans - you can read a more in-depth analysis of Verizon's family plans here.

 With that being said, if you have any additional lines that you would like to add to the New Verizon plan, then you can add them to any of Verizon's plans.
 All you need to do is select the data amount of your plan and then add up to 10 lines to that plan.
 That simple.